Steven Clark (English footballer)

-Steven Clark (born 2 February 1982) is a footballer who plays as a midfielder.
-He is currently manager at Sporting Bengal.
+Steven Clark (born 2 February 1982) is a football manager who played as a midfielder.
+He is currently manager of May & Baker.

+Club career

 Clark started as a trainee with West Ham United before moving to Southend United in 2002 for £50,000.
 After a season at the club he signed on for another year in June 2003.
 He was released in May 2004.

 He had several clubs over a short period of time starting with the demise of what was Hornchurch.
 After Hornchurch folded, he moved to Dagenham & Redbridge then to Weymouth with various loan spells along the way.
-Clark then played for Fisher Athletic.Since 2022, Clark has been manager of Sporting Bengal.
+Clark then played for Fisher Athletic.

+Managerial career

+Following his retirement, Clark joined Sporting Bengal United as a coach under Anwar Uddin.
+In May 2019, Clark returned to former club Wingate & Finchley as manager, before leaving in September 2019 after three wins from ten games.
+On 24 December 2021, Clark returned to Sporting Bengal as manager, succeeding Shipon Miah.
+He left the club in 2025 and was later appointed manager of May & Baker.